MSD Manual

 Infants and older people particularly have problems with drug response.
 Their liver and kidneys function less effectively, so drugs that are broken down by the liver or excreted by the kidneys tend to accumulate, thus potentially causing problems.

-Older people typically have more disorders than children and younger adults and thus usually take more drugs (see Aging and Drugs Aging and Medications ).
+Older people typically have more disorders than children and younger adults and thus usually take more drugs (see Aging and Drugs).
 The more drugs people take, the more likely they are to have problems caused by one drug interfering with another drug or disease.
 With aging, people also may have more difficulty following complicated instructions for taking drugs, such as to take the drug at very specific times or to avoid certain foods.

 Many Factors Affect Drug Response